SUSAN TREGONING PHOTOGRAPHY

 Platte River Morn

-This is the path that they have followed for thousands of years and the Platte River has everything they need to sustain them during their stay.
-The river’s shallow water allows them a safe place to roost during the night and the cornfields and prairie on either side of the Platte are perfect for feeding during the day.
+they have followed for thousands of years, and the Platte River has everything they need to sustain them during their stay.
+The river’s shallow water allows them a safe place to roost at night, and the cornfields and prairie on either side of the Platte are perfect for feeding during the day.

-Each crane will stay from 3 to 4 weeks.
-While in Nebraska, they focus on resting and feeding; adding as much as 20% to their total body weight so they can complete their journey north.
-For some of these birds it’s close to a 5000 mile journey!
-The unmated cranes will also spend this time looking for a mate which is serious business since cranes mate for life.
+for 3 to 4 weeks.
+While in Nebraska, they focus on resting and feeding, adding as much as 20% to their total body weight so they can complete their journey north.
+For some of these birds, it’s close to a 5,000-mile journey!
+The unmated cranes will also spend this time looking for a mate, which is serious business since cranes mate for life.

-During the day, I spent most of my time driving the country roads along the Platte River viewing the birds in the cornfields.
-It seemed like the early arrivals landed closer to Grand Island on the southern side of the river and began working their way west as more and more birds arrived.
+During the day, I spent most of my time driving the country roads along the Platte River and viewing the birds in the cornfields.
+The early arrivals landed closer to Grand Island on the southern side of the river and began working their way west as more and more birds arrived.
 While some of the birds fed on the north side of the river, I felt like most of them stayed on the south side and only moved to the north side once food became more scarce.
 Very late in the season, they could mostly be found closer to Kearney on the northern side of Interstate 80.

 Flight Across the Sandhills

-Around mid-season, I discovered a small Mom & Pop company called Crane Cabin Retreat.
-Chad, has one cabin to rent out and he will also do sunrise, sunset and overnight blind tours.
-It was his first season to be open to the public but I expect him to be busier once word gets out about his place.
-His location is better situated for sunrise.
-You are facing the wrong direction to catch the sunset here but the birds do fly in low overhead and if you are really lucky they might decide to roost very close to the edge of his property at night.
+has one cabin to rent out, and he will do sunrise, sunset, and overnight blind tours.
+It was his first season to be open to the public, but I expect him to be busier once word gets out about his place.
+His location is better suited for sunrise.
+You are facing the wrong direction to catch the sunset here, but the birds fly in low overhead, and if you are fortunate, they might decide to roost very close to the edge of his property at night.
 His property sits on one of the three largest roosts on the Platte River.
 Crane Trust and Rowe sit on the other two.

 Moonlit Flight

-I have to laugh, it was such an amazing experience that I'm really at a loss for words how to explain it properly.
 I have written a cute little story about the image above, it tells about our Sandhill Crane viewing experience that night and how Moonlit Flight came to be.
 You can read the story about Moonlit Flight in this post.

 Picture